'''

 else:

-# Ensure leads is a list of strings
+# Ensure leads is a sequence of strings

 isinstance(lead, str) for lead in leads